PhenoApps/Field-Book/docs/source/settings-appearance.rst

 Quick GoTo (|goto|)
 ~~~~~~~~~~~~~~~~~~~
-Changes the read-only primary/secondary order on the Collect screen to edittexts that can search and move to specific entries.
+Changes the read-only primary/secondary order on the Collect screen to edit texts that can search and move to specific entries.

 .. |theme| image:: /_static/icons/settings/appearance/palette.png